Tomás Boy: Saving Atlas from relegation, failure with Cruz Azul and Guadalajara

 On 10 April 2019, Boy was appointed new coach of C.D.
 Guadalajara.
 After negative results, Boy was fired on 26 September 2019.

-Mazatlán Fútbol Club
+Mazatlán FC

 On October 6, 2020, Boy was hired by Mazatlán FC as head coach.
-On 4 May 2021, the team's president announced that Boy wouldn't continue as head coach.
-Tomás left with 8 wins, 3 ties and 10 defeats, saving the team from relegation positions.
+On 4 May 2021, the team's president announced that Boy would continue as head coach.

 Personal life

 Boy and his former wife Rosa had three sons: Andrés, who works as football analyst for Televisa Monterrey, Luis and Claudio, the last worked with him as assistant manager and is named after his late friend Claudio Lostanau.
 He lived most of the time in Mexico City and Acapulco.

 Boy was an avid golfer and a fan of MotoGP being Valentino Rossi his favorite racer.
 He was a fan of singer Elvis Presley and liked classical music such as Chopin.
 Boy mentioned The Art of War of Sun Tzu as his favorite book.

 Death

 On 4 March 2022, Boy was hospitalized due to a pulmonary thromboembolism in Acapulco.
 He died from complications of his condition on March 8, 2022, at the age of 70.
 A private funeral service was held at the French cemetery in Mexico City the next day.
 His death was widely covered by Mexican sports media.